Last Updated On October 16, 2020.

 Missed previous articles?
 Read them here.

-This narrative is a fun write up and I’ve got great expectations for it.
-In this collaborative post, I reached out to my wonderful friends on WhatsApp to share their danfo experiences.
-They helped contribute and I sure learnt a lot from them.
+Ha!
+In this collaborative post, I reached out to my amazing friends on WhatsApp to share their epic danfo experiences.
+They contributed and I sure learnt a lot from ’em.

 #1.
 FAMILY MATTERS